flyrok/fdsn_station_info/README.md

 is the common use of the CSV file, which contains the info needed by `fdsn_wf_fetch.py`
 2) Saving station metadata (including response) as a StationXML file.
-This can be read into ObsPy Inventory class, e.g.
+This can be read into ObsPy Inventory class for all kinds of things, e.g.
 `from obspy import read_inventory`
 `inv = read_inventory("test.staxml")`